SolaceProducts/solace-java-spring-boot/README.md

 @Autowired
 private SpringJCSMPFactoryCloudFactory springJcsmpFactoryCloudFactory;

-/* A POJO describing the credentials for the first detected Solace Messaging service */
+/* A POJO describing the credentials for the first detected Solace PubSub+ service */
 @Autowired
 private SolaceServiceCredentials solaceServiceCredentials;

-/* The properties of a JCSMP connection for the first detected Solace Messaging service */
+/* The properties of a JCSMP connection for the first detected Solace PubSub+ service */
 @Autowired
 private JCSMPProperties jcsmpProperties;
 ```

-However note that the `SolaceServiceCredentials` will only provide meaningful information if the application is configured by [exposure of a Solace Messaging service manifest](#exposing-a-solace-messaging-service-manifest-in-the-applications-environment), and not by using the [application properties file](#updating-your-application-properties).
+However note that the `SolaceServiceCredentials` will only provide meaningful information if the application is configured by [exposure of a Solace PubSub+ service manifest](#exposing-a-solace-pubsub-service-manifest-in-the-applications-environment), and not by using the [application properties file](#updating-your-application-properties).

-### Configure the Application to use your Solace Messaging Service Credentials
+### Configure the Application to use your Solace PubSub+ Service Credentials
 #### Deploying your Application to a Cloud Platform

-By using [Spring Cloud Connectors](https://cloud.spring.io/spring-cloud-connectors/), this library can automatically configure a `SpringJCSMPFactory` using the detected Solace Messaging services when deployed on a Cloud Platform such as Cloud Foundry.
+By using [Spring Cloud Connectors](https://cloud.spring.io/spring-cloud-connectors/), this library can automatically configure a `SpringJCSMPFactory` using the detected Solace PubSub+ services when deployed on a Cloud Platform such as Cloud Foundry.

 Currently, the [Solace Cloud Foundry Cloud Connector](https://github.com/SolaceProducts/sl-spring-cloud-connectors) is the only connector that is supported by default in this library, but could easily be augmented by adding your own Solace Spring Cloud Connectors as dependencies to the [auto-configuration's POM](solace-java-spring-boot-autoconfigure/pom.xml).